elijahgott/seniordesignproject/README.md

 - Passwords are stored in database
 - Refreshing the page signs the user out
 - Unable to upload images for profile pictures, artist photos, or album cover photos.
+- When entering a photo file name for Artists or Albums that is not present in the /MusicImages folder, the Artists or Albums page will crash.
+    - To avoid this, only enter a file name that is already present in the /MusicImages folder, or enter no file name at all.

 ### Planned Features